mozilla/fx-private-relay/docs/translations.md

 Translators can re-arrange the sentence as needed for their language.
 The Pontoon UI helps translators with HTML strings.
 Pontoon linters detect some translation issues such as malformed HTML and missing variables.
 The URL and attributes are not part of the string.
-Translators can not break them by changing them like translations.
+Translators cannot break them by changing them like translations.
 The values can change in the future without requiring re-translation.

 The Django email template could be: